GoogleCloudPlatform/cloud-logging-data-source-plugin/datasource-syncer/README.md

    It can take up to 15 seconds for the data source to be updated.

-1. Go to your newly configured Grafana data source and verify the **Access Token ** field has the value `configured` and the **Project ID** field has your cloud project id.
+1. Go to your newly configured Grafana data source and verify the **Access Token** field has the value `configured` and the **Project ID** field displays the Google Cloud Project ID you configured (e.g., the value of your ${PROJECT_ID} variable).

    You might have to refresh the page.
 Once verified, go to the bottom of the page, select **Save & test**, and ensure you see a green checkmark saying that the datasource is properly configured.
 You need to select **Save & test** at least once to ensure that label autocompletion in Grafana works.